wp-plugins/wp-sponsors/README.txt

 == Changelog ==

+= 1.1 =
+* Categories!
+You can now assign one or more categories to your sponsors and select a category in the widget
+* Better defauly list styling

 = 1.0.3=
 * Fixed a bug that caused only 5 items to display, now all items are shown